Dias Gomes

-He was born on October 19, 1922 in Salvador, Bahia.
+He was born on October 19, 1922, in Salvador, Bahia.
 He started writing plays at age 15 and later wrote soap operas.
-He wrote the first ever colored soap opera in Brazilian television, and the one with the highest rating of all time.
-He was also a writer of numerous Brazilian TV shows, miniseries, and a few movies.
-Keeper of Promises was the first ever Brazilian movie to be nominated for an Oscar, and the only South American to ever win the Golden Palm in Cannes.
+He wrote the first ever colored soap opera for Brazilian television, and the one with the highest rating of all time.
+He also wrote numerous Brazilian TV shows, miniseries, and a few movies.
+Based on his story, the 1962 Brazilian film O Pagador de Promessas (English: Keeper of Promises) was the first ever Brazilian movie to be nominated for an Oscar, and the only South American to ever win the Palme d'Or at the Cannes Film Festival.
 In 1950 he married Brazilian telenovelist Janete Clair and in their 33 years of marriage they had three children.
 She died in 1983 and six years later he remarried, to Bernadeth Lyzio.
 With her he had two daughters, Mayra Dias Gomes, a writer, and Luana Dias Gomes, a student of Economics at Stanford University.
 He died in a car accident in São Paulo, in 1999.